 The UK also has a productivity deficit.
 The most recent ONS survey found that output per hour in the UK was 15 percentage points below the average for the rest of the G7 industrialised nations in 2011; on an output per worker basis, UK productivity was 20 percentage points lower than the rest of the G7 in 2011.
 This represents the widest productivity gap since 1995.

 We believe these two factors are related.
-As the Evidence paper demonstrates, there is a firm correlation between employee engagement and high organisational productivity and performance, across all sectors of the economy.
+As this paper demonstrates, there is a firm correlation between employee engagement and high organisational productivity and performance, across all sectors of the economy.

 Employee disengagement is therefore clearly contributing to our disappointing productivity figures.
 Analysis indicates that were the UK to move its engagement levels to the middle of the top quartile such as that for the Netherlands this would be associated with a £25.8bn increase in GDP.
 (Kenexa).